 Elisabeth Elliott will join the City Church staff as our Assistant Director of Women's Ministry on September 1st.
-To help you all get to know her a little better, we asked him a few questions…
+To help you all get to know her a little better, we asked her a few questions…

 What led you to pursue the role of Assistant Director of Women's Ministry at City Church...as opposed to anywhere else in the world?
 I've been serving as a missionary in Matagalpa, Nicaragua for the last four years.
 When I returned to the States, I decided to set aside some time dedicated to transitioning well during the Spring of 2017.
 I ended up in Richmond because of my friends Corinne and Andrew Case, thinking I'd just be here for a few months resting, studying and eventually starting to think about what's next for me.
 I didn't at all expect to fall in love with Richmond and find such a fun community here in such a short time.